Last Updated on October 15, 2022 by Jordi Hilpert

 The Cricut Maker, Explore Air 2, Explore Air Wireless, and Explore One die-cutting machine is the cream of the crop in this list.
 Looking at these four devices, it can be difficult to choose which is the best Cricut Machine out of these units.
 There are factors to consider to ensure users can be free from regrets after making the purchase.

 First, there’s the Cricut Maker which gives all the right features.
-It has a suite of expandable tools, a state-of-the-art rotary blade, and streamlines the entire sewing and cutting process.
+It has a suite of expandable tools, and a state-of-the-art rotary blade, and streamlines the entire sewing and cutting process.
 However, it’s the most expensive die-cutting machine on this list.

 Explore Air 2